Last Updated on oktober 26, 2021 by DMEditor

 Unybrands recently raised an eye popping $300 million (on top of an initial seed round of $25 million), making it solidly an “upper middle” tier aggregator company.
 Some of the key executives have an EU background, perhaps signaling where they may focus growth initiatives.

-- Advantages: Well capitalized, US and EU focused (with offices physical presence).
+- Voordelen: Well capitalized, US and EU focused (with offices physical presence).

 - Deal Focus: Willing to acquire Shopify and other platform brands, in addition to the standard Amazon FBA model.